 On the bright side of things, it wasn’t unbearable; it was merely terrible.
 Bear it I did, and so will you.
-And, you might–like me–even find that while it’s a sad day overall, there will be good points when you think back to the happy moments.
-My wife and I talked about when we found out she was pregnant (coincidentally, she told me on Father’s Day the year before), and we reminisced about the pictures we shot and the mini “baby moon” we took towards the end of the pregnancy.
-All of those good times and that love is why it hurts so much, so it was nice to be reminded about how much we care for our little guy.
+And, you might – like me – even find that while it’s a sad day overall, there will be good points when you think back to the happy moments.
+My wife and I talked about when we found out she was pregnant (coincidentally, she told me on Father’s Day the year before), and we reminisced about the pictures we shot and the mini “babymoon” we took towards the end of the pregnancy.
+All of those good times and that love is why it hurts so much, so it was nice to be reminded of how much we care for our little guy.

 Third, for that first one, I was happy that I had something of a game plan.
 There’s no one right way to do it, but my wife and I decided on an activity (one that wouldn’t be dominated by other families out with their kids) because I knew otherwise I’d probably just sit around.
-We talked about whether I’d want to do something myself, or with friends, or just the two of us.
-I think I ended up doing a woodworking project—making a flower bed in honor of Simon.
-We talked about Si-Guy in fits and starts when I felt like sharing.
+We talked about whether I’d want to do something myself, or with friends or just the two of us.
+I think I ended up doing a woodworking project – making a flower bed in honor of Simon.

 Another aspect to that first Father’s Day is a bit of a double-edged sword.
-For the most part, this’ll be the only one where friends and family will be most likely to remember you or your child.
+For the most part, this will be the only one where friends and family will be most likely to remember you or your child.
 My wife had emailed friends the week before, so I had a mailbox full of cards, which was a nice surprise.
 I think if she hadn’t, I would have gotten a few calls or emails, but not many.
-In years since, it’s been even less.
+In years since it’s been even less.

 Part of the pain of Father’s Day isn’t the fact that we are often ignored.
 I mean, who really cares if a buddy mentions your achievements in parenting or not.
-For me, the pain is more about who’s not being remembered—my son.
+For me, the pain is more about who’s not being remembered – my son.
 It’s another time when my child isn’t recognized or validated.
-It’s totally understandable, but it also hurts.

-Like I said, I don’t have any special qualifications to talk about this subject, other than having lived through it myself.
-The one thing I do know is that there’s no right way to feel, or one right way to act.
-For those fathers out there picking up an extra burden this Father’s Day, especially the new dads, I wish you peace, and hope you find a way to make it a good day for you and your family.
+The one thing I do know is that there’s no right way to feel or one right way to act.
+For those fathers out there picking up an extra burden this Father’s Day, especially the new dads, I wish you peace and hope you find a way to make it a good day for you and your family.